Developing a Transferrable Lyophilization Protocol using a MicroFD with LyoPAT

 Charles Zona (CZ): Okay, I think we’re ready to get started.
 I’d like to welcome everyone to another McCrone group webinar.
 My name is Charles Zona, and today we are happy to welcome Spencer Holmes from Millrock technology.

-Spencer is going to talk to us today about developing a transferable lyophilization protocol using a MicroFD with LyoPAT.
+Spencer is going to talk to us today about Developing an Optimized Transferable Lyophilization Cycle Using a MicroFD with LyoPAT.

 But before we get started, I would like to give you a bit of Spencer’s background.
 Spencer is an applications engineer at Millrock technology where he works with the engineering team to continually develop and improve new tools for both analyzing the thermodynamics of freeze-drying, and optimizing lyophilization protocols.